 Because driving often represents freedom, taking the keys away from an aging loved one can make you feel like you’re also taking away his or her independence.
 Even so, if your elderly loved one is putting his or herself or others in danger when he or she gets behind the wheel, it might be time take the keys away.
-Home Care Assistance, a local home care agency in Oakville, presents the following signs your elderly loved one should stop driving.
+Home Care Assistance, a local agency of home care Oakville familie can trust, presents the following signs your elderly loved one should stop driving.

 1. Vision Problems